-The story behind the book began when Dr. Long got into a conversation with Abby Freeland, an editor at WVU Press — which published Dr. Long’s first novel in 2014 — and Doug Van Gundy, a poet who has done a reading at Lynchburg College before.
+The story behind the book began when Dr. Long got into a conversation with Abby Freeland, an editor at WVU Press — which published Dr. Long’s first novel in 2014 — and Doug Van Gundy, a poet who has done a reading at University of Lynchburg before.
 They realized that the last collection of West Virginia literature was gathering age.
 “When we realized nothing had been done like it for 15 years, we thought it was time for another one,” Dr. Long said.

 Dr. Long compiled fiction for the book while Van Gundy did the same for poetry.
 They selected many writers who are not normally thought of as West Virginia writers — people who had grown up there and left, for example — whose work reflects on the culture and identity of the state.

 “The most fascinating part was when Doug and I sat down and looked at everything we had collected, and we looked at the anthology as a whole,” Dr. Long said.
 “So many different versions of West Virginia exist.
 It became a richer kaleidoscope than I had ever predicted.”

 Kirkus Reviews praised the diversity of Eyes Glowing at the Edge of the Woods in a January review, generating national buzz for the book.
 West Virginia University Press published it in March.
 It was featured in the Parkersburg News and Sentinel in April, before the celebratory reading.